zopefoundation/zc.recipe.rhrc/src/zc/recipe/rhrc/README.txt

 -------------------------------------

 In the example above, we generated a script based on a command line.
-If we have a part that creates a control script on it's own, ten it can ommit the run-script option and it's already created run script will be used.
+If we have a part that creates a control script on it's own, then it can ommit the run-script option and it's already created run script will be used.
 Let's create a run script ourselves: